 Add a unique and contemporary touch to your bathroom with either a fluted glass shower screen or a hinge/swing bathroom door.

 3. Fluted Glass Kitchen Cabinet Doors

 Store kitchenware in fluted glass cabinets!
 Even with a messy interior, fluted glass can conceal the cabinets’ contents.
-Having fluted glass cabinets can easily lighten a dark colored kitchen as well.
+Having fluted glass cabinets can easily lighten a dark-coloured kitchen as well.

 4. Fluted Glass Sliding Wardrobe Door